Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KiUg7PnZCRo.md

 # [September 14th, 2021 Livestream](../2021-09-14.md)
 ## Q&A: Do you think in the far future that Satisfactory can get an Engine Update to Unreal Engine 5?
 https://www.youtube.com/watch?v=KiUg7PnZCRo
-This question was possibly duplicated with a more recent answer: December 7th, 2021 Livestream Q&A: Unreal Engine 5? [https://www.youtube.com/watch?v=TNPgzdHrImE](https://www.youtube.com/watch?v=TNPgzdHrImE)
+This question was possibly duplicated with a more recent answer: [March 22nd, 2022 Livestream Q&A: Would you go with Unreal Engine 5 later?](./yt-k3IBcDlRl68.md) [https://www.youtube.com/watch?v=k3IBcDlRl68](https://www.youtube.com/watch?v=k3IBcDlRl68)

 ### Topics